kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 <p align="justify">
     <b><h4 style="color:#4E505A"> Worked on Neural Language Generation for Microsoft SmartCompose </h4></b>
     Joint work with <a  style="color:blue" href="https://www.microsoft.com/en-us/research/people/chrisq/" target="_blank" style="color:blue"> Chris Quirk</a>, <a  style="color:blue" href="https://www.linkedin.com/in/peter-bailey-0b74aa/" target="_blank" style="color:blue">Peter Bailey</a> and others at Microsoft AI & Research<br/><br/>
-    Worked on feature to automatically complete emails in Microsoft Outlook based on what user has typed so far and context of the email.<br/><br/>
+    Developed and shipped a text-generation-feature to automatically complete emails in Microsoft Outlook based on what user has typed so far and context of the email.<br/><br/>
     Specifically, developed Neural Language Models for reranking and text generation- using prior context and additional signals from emails.
 </p>